adafruit/The-Great-Search-Game/the-great-search/FLYING_ENEMY_INSTRUCTIONS.md

    - Damages the player on contact

 4. **Death & Respawn**:
-   - When the enemy is attacked by player or self-destructs
+   - Enemy can only be killed by attacking its hitbox, not its detection area
-   - Plays death animation with puff of smoke
+   - When attacked, plays death animation with puff of smoke
    - Becomes invisible during respawn period
    - Reappears at original position after respawn timer completes